Naomi Alderman novel ‘The Future’ scheduled for next fall

 “The Future” is her first novel since “The Power,” published in 2016 and written under the mentorship of Margaret Atwood.
 Alderman’s books have expressed a kind of alternative vision to that of Atwood, who has imagined the worst in “The Handmaid’s Tale” and “Oryx and Crake” among others.

 “Margaret has very much covered how bad it can get, so we don’t need a lesser writer doing that,” Alderman says.
-“I’m interested in the most radical ideas about how we can get make things better, and what are the avenues we can pursue.”
+“I’m interested in the most radical ideas about how we can make things better, and what are the avenues we can pursue.”